-In Math and ELA, this will be delivered with paraprofessionals in the 9th grade classrooms (one each in Math and ELA).
+In Math and ELA, this will be delivered with paraprofessionals in the 9th and 10th grade classrooms (one each in 9th Math, 10th Math, 9th ELA, 10th ELA).
 We have multiple years experience with this in 9th Math to build on.
 Under the guidance of the teacher, the parapro works with high need/ at-risk students one-on-one or in small groups during the class.

-For EL support, HFA will use an EL certified (ESL Endorsement) facilitator to assist in the classroom 3 days/wk in-person and 0.5 day virtually, 9th-12th grades, in 22-23; 4 days/wk in 23-24.
+For EL support, HFA will use an EL certified (ESL Endorsement) facilitator to assist in the classroom approximately 3 days per week in-person and 0.5 day virtually, across 9th-12th grades.
 Facilitator will work with the classroom certified teacher to support EL student improvement in use of academic English in the subject matter area.
-Facilitator will incorporate SIOP model/ EL instruction best practices.
+Facilitator will incorporate SIOP model/ EL instruction best practices, working with students using "push in" and "pull out" approaches as appropriate.

-Remedial Math and ELA courses will be funded in 23-24, building on efforts begun in 21-22 and 22-23.
-These courses will focus on assisting below grade level 9th/10th students accelerate to grade level, thereby helping to even the playing field for these students.
+Another key strategy will be implementation of remedial Math and ELA teachers in 23-24, building on efforts begun in 21-22 and 22-23.
+These teachers will focus on assisting below grade level 9th/10th students accelerate to grade level, thereby helping to even the playing field for these students.